-One may be exposed to radiation via "internal exposure," which involves the intake of a radionuclide via ingestion or inhalation.
-However, dermal absorption is generally not a significant exposure pathway for radionuclides, and is typically not considered in radiological risk assessments.(16) Dissimilar to chemical exposures, however, exposure to radiation may also occur from being immersed in a medium containing radioactive materials (such as immersion in water) or from being in the proximity of a medium that contains a radionuclide.
+Radiation exposure can occur via "internal exposure," which involves the intake of a radionuclide via ingestion or inhalation.
+However, dermal absorption is generally not a significant exposure pathway for radionuclides, and is typically not considered in radiological risk assessments.(16) Dissimilar to chemical exposures, however, exposure to radiation may also occur from immersion in a medium containing radioactive materials (such as immersion in water), or from being in the proximity of a medium that contains a radionuclide.
 Exposure pathways evaluated for radionuclides are identified in Table 5-2.

 Residential Tap Water Uses Considered Potential Exposure (Type/Pathway) Complete Exposure Pathway?
-Relevant age Groups Tap water as drinking water (includes cooking with tap water) Internal/Ingestion ~ All Watering home- or locally- grown produce Internal/Ingestion ~ > 1 year Taking a bath Internal/ Inhalation ✓ ^a All i aking a bath External Exposure ~ Cl Internal/ Inhalation ~ All ^b Showering External Exposure ~ All Hand washing Swimming and/or hot tub use Internal/ Inhalation ✓ ^a > 1 year Swithining and/of flot tub use External Exposure ~ > i yeai
+Relevant Age Groups Tap water as drinking water (includes cooking with tap water) Internal/Ingestion ~ All Watering home- or locally grown produce Internal/Ingestion ~ > 1 year Taking a bath Internal/ Inhalation ✓ ^a All External Exposure ~ Showering Internal/ Inhalation ~ $\mathrm{All}^{\mathrm{b}}$ External Exposure ~ Hand washing Swimming and/or hot tub use Internal/ Inhalation ✓ ^a > 1 year External Exposure ~

-Table 5-2: Exposure Pathways Evaluated for Radionuclides
+Table 5-2: Exposure pathways evaluated for radionuclides

-^a Of the 17 radionuclides of interest, only tritium is considered to be volatile and is evaluated as such.
+^a Of the 17 radionuclides of interest, only tritium is considered to be volatile, and is evaluated as such.

-^b Children under the age of six typically take baths rather than shower; therefore only the RME shower scenario is evaluated for this age group.
+^b Children under the age of six typically take baths rather than showers; therefore only the RME shower scenario is evaluated for this age group.